Second presidency of Donald Trump: Greenland

-In December 2024, Trump stated a further proposal for the United States to purchase Greenland from Denmark, describing ownership and control of the island as "an absolute necessity" for national security purposes.
+In December 2024, Trump stated a further proposal for the United States to purchase Greenland from Denmark, describing "ownership" and control of the island as "an absolute necessity" for national security purposes.
 This builds upon a prior offer from Trump to buy Greenland during his first term, which the Danish Realm refused, causing him to cancel his August 2019 visit to Denmark.
 On January 7, 2025, Trump's son Donald Trump Jr. visited Greenland's capital city Nuuk alongside Charlie Kirk to hand out MAGA hats.
 At a press conference the following day, Trump refused to rule out military or economic force to take over Greenland or the Panama Canal.
 However, he did rule out military force in taking over Canada.
 On January 14, the Trump-affiliated Nelk Boys also visited Nuuk, handing out dollar bills to locals.
 On January 16, the CEOs of major Danish companies Novo Nordisk, Vestas and Carlsberg among others were assembled for a crisis meeting in the Ministry of State to discuss the situation.

 On the subsequent day, former chief executive Friis Arne Petersen in the Danish Ministry of Foreign Affairs described the situation as "historically unheard of", while Noa Redington, special adviser to former prime minister Helle Thorning-Schmidt, compared the international pressure on Denmark that during the 2005 Jyllands-Posten Muhammad cartoons controversy.
 On February 12, 2025, a bill was introduced in Congress to advance efforts to acquire Greenland and rename it Red, White, and Blueland.
+Trump's actions against Greenland have been described as hybrid warfare by academics and analysts.
+Prime Minister Mette Frederiksen said that "the Kingdom of Denmark—and thus Greenland—is a member of NATO and is therefore covered by the Alliance's collective security guarantee ...
+I ... strongly urge the United States to cease its threats against a historically close ally."
+The official Danish threat assessment published by the Danish Defence Intelligence Service in 2025 for the first time mentioned the United States as a threat to national security, alongside Russia and China.
+In 2026 Greenland and Denmark saw massive anti-Trump protests, the Hands off Greenland protests, where protesters chanted "Greenland is not for sale".

 Panama Canal

-In 2024, Trump demanded that Panama return control of the Panama Canal to the United States due to 'excessive rates' being charged for American passage.
+In 2024, Trump demanded that Panama return control of the Panama Canal to the United States because "excessive rates" were being charged for American passage.
 The United States previously was in control of the Panama Canal Zone from 1903 until 1999, and has invaded Panama before in 1989.
 Trump told Congress in March 2025 that his administration "will be reclaiming the Panama Canal".
 Also that month, Defense Secretary Pete Hegseth instructed the Trump administration to "immediately" present "credible military options to ensure fair and unfettered US military and commercial access to the Panama Canal".